coderrio/Coderr.Client.Log4Net/src/Coderr.Client.Log4Net/ReadMe.txt

 Reporting exceptions
 ====================

-All unhandled exceptions are reported directly by this library.
-However, sometimes you'll want to use try/catch for some custom handling (or being able to display pretty error messages).
+All logged exceptions are reported directly by this library.
+To report exceptions manually, you can use the Err.Report() method.

 Example: